nicti/aa-standingsrequests/README.md

 ## Installation

-1. Activate your virtual environment and install this app with:`pip install git+https://gitlab.com/basraah/standingsrequests.git`
+1. Activate your virtual environment and install this app with: `pip install aa-standingsrequests`

 1. Add the scope `esi-alliances.read_contacts.v1` to your Eve Online app

-1. Add `'standingsrequests'` to `INSTALLED_APPS` in your Alliance Auth settings file.
+1. Add `'standingsrequests'` to `INSTALLED_APPS` in your Alliance Auth local settings file.
 Also add the other settings from the [Settings Example](#settings-example) and update the example config for your alliance.

 1. Run database migrations: `python manage.py migrate standingsrequests`